Home Compare AAK.ST vs SJM

 AAK AB (publ.) vs The J. M. Smucker Company: Which Stock Looks Stronger in 2026?

-The J. M. Smucker Company holds the cleaner structural position, with the lead spread across growth and profitability.
+The structural profiles are close, with The J. M. Smucker Company carrying a narrow edge on profitability.
 AAK AB (publ.) still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — The J. M. Smucker Company holds the more constructive position.
 That puts structure and market broadly in agreement — The J. M. Smucker Company's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AAK.ST: STOXX 600, SJM: S&P 500).